+Ms. Landreth also serves on the Alaska Bar Association Ethics Committee, the Child-In-Need-of-Aid Court Rules Committee, and the Alaska Court Improvement Committee (ICWA Subcommittee).
 Ms. Landreth is a graduate of Harvard University (magna cum laude) and Harvard Law School.
 She served as a law clerk to the Honorable Dana Fabe, Chief Justice of the Alaska Supreme Court.
 She is an enrolled member of the Chickasaw Nation of Oklahoma (Imatobby and Colbert families).